pezzus/invscar/README.md

-# invscar
+# InvScar: Scar Detection by Inverse Displacement Problem

-Code for paper "Reconstruction of the local contractility of the cardiac muscle from deficient apparent kinematics"
+Code for the paper "Reconstruction of the local contractility of the cardiac muscle from deficient apparent kinematics"